All Episodes

 Well, I think it fits broadly.

-The DS office is gonna argue that this is an attempt to influence public policy.
+The DAS office is going to argue that this is an attempt to influence public policy.

-That's gonna be the argument that's coming their way down.
+That's going to be the argument that's coming their way now.

-Because what the defense is gonna argue here is they're gonna say, yeah, he he hated him because of that, but he wasn't actually trying to take that additional step and and impact policy.
+Because what the defense is going to argue here is they're going to say, yeah, he hated him because of that, but he wasn't actually trying to take that additional step and impact policy.

 Now, I've only seen part of the manifesto.